 One of the first things you should establish is who the bed will be for.
 Will it be regularly used by you, or will it be meant for a guest bed?
 A regularly used bed is worth paying extra for a higher-quality mattress with lasting durability.
 But, a guest room – or as a temporary sleep surface – it might be better to save yourself money by choosing a low-cost option.

-Guest beds won’t have the same wear and tear as a regular bed.
+Guest beds won’t have the same wear and tear like a regular bed.
 So, why pay extra for something you won’t be using?

 As a warning to our readers, never settle for the cheapest mattress option.